 The authoritative New Zealand document on moving and handling people is 'Moving and handling people: the New Zealand Guidelines (March 2012, ACC).
-That document is the primary reference for all those involved with moving and handling and is referred to in this document as the ACC Guidelines.
-This Manager guide needs to be used in conjunction with the ACC Guidelines.
+That document is the primary reference for all those involved with moving and handling and is referred to in this document as the main guideline.